johanvanhelden/dockerhero/readme.md

 ```

 ## Known issues

+### General
+There might be an error when you run `./scripts/xdebug/stop.sh`, and Xdebug will still be enabled in the workspace container.
+Please run the command again and Xdebug will be stopped.

 ### MacOS
 On MacOS there is an issue with linking the timezone.
 I do now own a Mac myself, so I am unable to produce a proper solution, but for now, I suggest you timezone links from the `volumes:` section for each container (`workspace`, `php`, `web`, `db`) that links the time-zones.
 If you are someone who owns a Mac, please let me know how I can properly address this, if you can.